EmiOnGit/warbler_grass/README.md

 <img src="images/preview.png" width="700">

-The preview image comes from [my demo project](https://github.com/EmiOnGit/birdylook) where I use this crate for grass rending

-Another cool project using this crate is the [foxtrot](https://github.com/janhohenheim/foxtrot) template.
+A cool project using this crate is the [foxtrot](https://github.com/janhohenheim/foxtrot) template.
 Check it out!
 ## Usage
 Add `warbler_grass` as dependency to your project
 ```toml